 What is a Legionella Risk Assessment?

-A legionella risk assessment survey, also referred to as a legionella hazard analysis involves a systematic examination of the potential risks presented by engineered water systems, and seeks to identify and assess the risks of exposure to legionella bacteria from work activities and water systems.
+A Legionella risk assessment involves a systematic examination of the potential dangers to people caused by engineered water systems in the workplace.
+The purpose of the assessment is to identify and assess the risks of exposure to legionella bacteria from work activities and water systems.

-Although it is impossible to guarantee that pathogenic micro-organisms such as legionella bacteria will not exist in engineered water systems, through proactive management and control procedures it is possible to significantly reduce the factors that allow such bacteria to proliferate in man-made water systems.
+Although it is impossible to guarantee that pathogenic micro-organisms such as legionella bacteria will not exist in a water system, proactive water safety management and good control procedures make it possible to significantly reduce the factors that allow the bacteria to grow to dangerous levels.

-A legionella risk assessment is an essential risk management process and comprises a detailed examination of the risks presented by man-made water systems, and seeks to identify and assess the risks associated with Legionnaires' disease through exposure to legionella bacteria.
+A Legionella risk assessment is an essential risk management process.
+It comprises a detailed examination of the risks presented by man-made water systems, and seeks to identify and assess the risks associated with Legionnaires' disease through exposure to legionella bacteria.

 "A suitable and sufficient [risk] assessment must be carried out to identify and assess the risk of exposure to legionella bacteria from work activities and water systems on the premises and any precautionary measures needed ..."